UKHomeOffice/application-container-platform/docs/how-to-docs/ingress.md

   annotations:
     # used to select which ingress this resource should be configured on
     kubernetes.io/ingress.class: "nginx-internal"
-    # indicate the ingress SHOULD speak TLS between itself and pods - in version 0.18.0 of ingress this was deprecated.
+    # Indicate the ingress SHOULD speak TLS between itself and pods (best-practice)
-    ingress.kubernetes.io/secure-backends: "true"
-    # This replaces the old annotation secure-backends
     ingress.kubernetes.io/backend-protocol: "HTTPS"
   name: myapp-server-internal
 spec: